module BatIO:sig..end

 defined in their respective module.
 Operations for opening files

-are defined in module File
+are defined in module File, operations for opening

 communications with the network or with other processes are

-.
+defined in module Unix.
 Opening operations related to

-compression and decompression are defined in module Compress
+compression and decompression are defined in module Compress,

 etc.

-, you may read the data it
+Once you have opened an BatIO.input, you may read the data it

-contains by using functions such as BatIO.read
+contains by using functions such as BatIO.read (to read one

-(to read one string) or one
+character), BatIO.nread or BatIO.input (to read one string) or one

-functions.
+of the read_* functions.
 If you need not one information but a

 complete enumeration, for instance for processing many information